HIGHLIGHTS

 • Data privacy & security: Protecting patient data is paramount.
 Implementing robust security measures, complying with industry regulations (e.g., HIPAA), and ensuring data encryption and access controls are crucial.
 A medical clinic adopting a new electronic health record system would prioritize data security by conducting thorough risk assessments, implementing multi-factor authentication, and providing staff training on data privacy protocols.

 • Workflow analysis: Conduct a thorough analysis of existing workflows to identify areas for improvement and integration opportunities.
 Align the new IT solution with these workflows to minimize disruption and enhance user acceptance.
-When implementing a new prescription management system in a pharmacy, analyzing the current prescription fulfillment process would help streamline the integration and ensure it fits seamlessly into daily operations.
+When implementing e-prescription app development, analyzing the current prescription fulfillment process would help streamline the integration and ensure it fits seamlessly into daily operations.

 Read Asahi Technologies' Case Study on Streamlining Pharmacy Operations